Gabbers18/Capstone_Project/README.md

 # Python Projects

 This repository stores a collection of my favorite projects and coursework I have completed as a graduate student.
+Each folder contains the python notebook (originally made in Google Colab, python script, README describing each project/assignment and generated results files (if applicable).
 The projects focus on data analysis, topic modeling, and webscraping utilizing various Python libraries and frameworks.

 ## Contents